joerawr/kids-multi-wiki-chat/README.md

 ## Why You Might Like This
 - **Kid-first browsing** – questions are answered with age-appropriate language and clear citations instead of search-engine rabbit holes.
-- **Three instant knowledge modes** – switch between Minecraft Wiki, Bulbapedia (Pokémon), and Wikipedia with image buttons.
+- **Six instant knowledge modes** – switch between Lego, Minecraft, Pokémon, Star Wars, Wikipedia, and Wings of Fire wikis with image buttons.
 - **No mystery cloud services** – everything runs on your machine; stop the app and all MCP processes shut down.
 - **Built to extend** – add new wikis or swap AI models as your family’s interests change.

 ---

 ## Using the App with Your Kids
-1. Click one of the three image buttons to select a wiki source (Minecraft, Pokémon, or Wikipedia).
+1. Click one of the six image buttons to select a wiki source:
+   - **Lego** – Brickimedia wiki for LEGO sets, themes, and building guides
+   - **Minecraft** – Official Minecraft Wiki for gameplay, blocks, and mechanics
+   - **Pokémon** – Bulbapedia for Pokémon species, games, and lore
+   - **Star Wars** – Fandom wiki for characters, planets, and storylines
+   - **Wikipedia** – General knowledge and encyclopedic information
+   - **Wings of Fire** – Fandom wiki for the dragon book series
 2. Ask a question in the chat box.
-The app starts the appropriate MCP server if it isn’t already running.
+The app starts the appropriate MCP server if it isn't already running.
 3. Responses include wiki-backed facts when available; if the wrong source is active, the assistant politely reminds you to switch.
 4. Change sources at any time—the previous MCP server is stopped automatically.